asjad99/Machine-Learning-GYM/README.md

 ### About

+Applied machine learning, which is full of fascinating open problems like generalization, intelligent exploration vs exploitation, counter-factual evaluation, Meta-Learning and Sample Efficient Learning.
+During my P.hD, I studied decision-making under uncertainty from a computational perspective and the development of intelligent systems that support models targeted at thinking, perception, and action.
+Specifically, I investigated interesting problems like using Memory Augmented Neural Networks for generating recommendations that provide operational support business during process executions.
+I also developed a Clinical Decision Support System for Sepsis Management using Deep Reinforcement Learning and Applied techniques like Federated Learning and Differential Privacy to extract process models from distributed healthcare process logs.

-I find machine learning an interesting area to work due to its versatility, rapid advancements, data availability, interdisciplinary nature, pursuit of AGI, focus on explainability, and ethical implications.
+I find machine learning an interesting area to work due to its versatility, rapid advancements, data availability and interdisciplinary nature.

 These factors contribute to a dynamic and fast-paced field with the potential for transformative impact across numerous domains.